simple-registry/simple-registry/README.md

 - Easy to operate: online garbage collection, auto-reload of configuration and certificates

 > [!WARNING]
-> This project is in early development and is not yet suitable for production use.
+> This project is in early development and is not yet extensively used in production.
 >
-> **REALLY**, DO NOT USE THIS IN PRODUCTION.
+> **USE AT YOUR OWN RISK**

 ## Ecosystem